Sexy Boy (Air song)

-"Sexy Boy" is a song by French music duo Air, released in February 1998 as the debut single from their first album, Moon Safari (1998).
-It is noted for allowing the band, and French dance music more generally, to break through to British and American markets.
-The song peaked at number 12 on the UK Singles Chart and number 22 on the US Billboard Hot Dance Club Play chart.
-It was also a top-20 hit in Finland and a top-30 hit in Iceland.
+"Sexy Boy" is a song by French music duo Air, released in 1997 by Virgin Records as the first single from the duo's first album, Moon Safari (1998).
+The song is noted for allowing the band, and French dance music more generally, to break through to British and American markets.
+It peaked at number 13 on the UK Singles Chart and number 22 on the US Billboard Hot Dance Club Play chart.
+The single was also a top-20 hit in Finland and a top-30 hit in Iceland.